 The City provides two non-cumulative personal leave days each calendar year to all full-time regular status employees.
-Personal leave days are provided to employees to use in lieu of sick days for routine medical visits and to allow employees to take care of other personal business.
-One personal leave day must be taken within the first 180 calendar days of the year and one personal leave day must be taken within the second 185 calendar days of the year.
+Personal leave days are provided to employees to use in lieu of medicalsick days for routine medical visits and to allow employees to take care of other personal business.

+One personal leave day must be taken within the first six months of the calendar year and one personal leave day must be taken within the last six months of the calendar year.
 Prior approval of the Department Director is required for the days that are requested off.
 Regular status part-time employees, who work on an average of at least 30 hours per week, are eligible for personal leave days on a prorated basis.
 Personal leave must be used in not less than one-hour increments.